 Insurance policies vary, so finding out details for a particular exchange would require independent research.

 Crypto exchanges that offer various types of insurance include:

 Be aware, though, that crypto exchanges are not traditional financial institutions, and are not protected under the same rules and regulations.
 Your funds are not protected by SIPC insurance, for example.

 10. Tech Infrastructure

-Matching engines built by developers aim to give exchange users a seamless experience when placing orders.
+Matching engines (which sync up buyers and sellers) built by developers aim to give exchange users a seamless experience when placing orders.
 A high-quality matching engine gives an exchange the ability to match orders even during times of extreme volume and volatility.

 A good matching engine represents just one part of the infrastructure needed to create new trading pairs and order types, making it easy for the exchange to better serve its customers.